 Exeter Velocities is open to all relevant startup teams, although if you are under 18 you will need permission from a parent or guardian.
-You cannot currently be employed by Exeter City Futures, Exeter City Council or any programme sponsors (if applicable) and you must be able to live and work in the UK for the duration of the programme.
+You cannot currently be employed by Exeter City Futures, Exeter City Council or any programme sponsors (if applicable).

 The Applications Process

-Applications for both Nurture and Advance accelerator programmes are open until 16 January 2019.
+Applications for both Nurture and Advance accelerator programmes are open until 31 January 2019 at 23:59.
 Applications can be made via our online application form.
 Selection for interview will be on 9/10/11 July 2019, by panel review of your application.
 We will be starting to interview applicants before our close date.

 By making an application for our accelerator programme, we expect that you wish to test your Minimum Viable Proposition (MVP) in a live environment in Exeter.
 In part of your application, we will ask you to fulfil a Pilot Questionnaire about the ideal pilot you would like to run in Exeter.
 Following your application, if successful to interview, we will discuss your ideal pilot in further depth.

 If we like your idea and you meet our eligibility criteria then we will invite you to pitch to us in our City Space in central Exeter.